The Future of Travel in Abel Tasman National Park

 On a journey that started in Gladstone in May 2016, Darryl Wilson sailed on Two Up to Brisbane and arranged for the boat to be shipped to Tauranga in the North Island's Bay of Plenty.
 The Wilson's Skippers who sailed the boat from Tauranga to Motueka, at the top of the South Island, were impressed by the way it handled storm conditions off Cape Palliser as they entered Cook Strait.

-Two Up sailed into Motueka marina mid-July.
+Two Up sailed into Motueka marina mid-July 2016.
 Here, the Wilson family, with a team of qualified builders and technical support crew, began the conversion of a pedigree commercial hull to first-class cruising passenger ferry.
 The transformation to Vista II, was completed with a front loading ramp for swift, safe beach transfers, licensed café/bar and four passenger lounge and viewing areas.

-At 18 metres, and surveyed to carry 97 passengers, the Vista II will operate as required on all departure times through the day, as well as special charters for weddings and events.
+At 18 metres, and surveyed to carry 97 passengers, the Vista II operates as required on all departure times through the day, as well as special charters for weddings and events.
 On the 10.30 am departure a Cruise & Dine option will serve a Barbecue and Seafood Platter lunch if booked the day before.

 Darryl Wilson has to agree with Skipper on the Vista II maiden voyage, Darrin Bisley, “Quite a piece of kit.
 Think I'm going to like this boat.”